opensaucebaus/cpanel-tools/README.md

 **IMPORTANT: Manually migrate only the reseller cpanel account first using a full backup generated within the cPanel of the Reseller account using the native cPanel full backup function in cPanel.** - this will ensure all reseller packages migrate over to the destination host.

-Login to source reseller cPanel account, generate full backup using cpanel native backup function, download the cpanel backup to local then upload and restore on your destination host (or transfer from source to destination directly) this way it will migrate ALL RESELLER PACKAGES where the transfer tool in WHM as root does not in some cases. so it should look kinda like this
+Login to source reseller cPanel account, generate full backup using cpanel native backup function, download the cpanel backup to local then upload and restore on your destination host (or transfer from source to destination directly) this way it will migrate ALL RESELLER PACKAGES where the transfer tool in WHM as root does not in some cases. so it should look kinda like this as an example:

 | Source Host WHM List Accounts       | Destination Host WHM List Accounts  |
 |-------------------------------------|-------------------------------------|